Gobi Manchurian Recipe | Cauliflower Manchurian

 Preparation

-- You can do this ahead and set aside.
+• Spread on a clean cloth or pat dry with paper tissues, to remove excess moisture.
+You can do this ahead and set aside at room temperature.
 Any moisture in the gobi will cook it to soft and not crisp.

-- Then add the gobi florets to the batter in batches, coat them well.
+• Add the gobi florets to the batter (in batches), coat them well.

 Fry Cauliflower

-- When the oil turns hot enough, check by dropping a small amount of batter to the hot oil.
-The batter has to rise without browning.
+• When the oil turns hot enough, check by dropping a small amount of batter to the hot oil.
+The batter has to sizzle and rise to the surface without browning.
 This is the correct temperature.

-- Drain them to a kitchen tissue or a steel colander.
+• Transfer to a kitchen tissue/paper towel or a steel colander.
 Repeat the same steps of adding the rest of the cauliflower florets to the batter, coating them well and then frying them in hot oil until crisp.
+Oil should be medium hot and not smoking hot, before you fry the next batch.

 How to Make Gobi Manchurian

-- Mix together red chili powder with little water to a paste and keep aside.
+• Optional: Mix together red chili powder with little water (1 tbsp) to a paste and keep aside.
 This step is optional and is used mainly for the red color.

-- Then add spring onions & capsicum.
+• Then add spring onions whites & bell pepper.
 Saute them on a high flame for 2 mins.

 Notes